 With a powerful motor, advanced cushioning, 38 built in workouts, incline as well as decline plus a new 7" web-enabled Smart HD touchscreen, this one beats the competition hands down, especially given the very affordable price.

 The new 1750 features a more streamlined design and a more rugged feel, with a redesigned console offering a more user-friendly experience.

 The full-color Smart HD touch screen display is the command center of the treadmill.
 On it you can access special personal trainer designed iFit® Coach Plus workouts, Google maps of any location worldwide, activity tracking and sharing, dietary recommendations and much more.

 All of this at the touch of a button, making the Commercial 1750 one of the easiest to use treadmills on the market.

 Let's take a closer look at some of the best features...

-Included on the 2018 NordicTrack Commercial 1750 treadmill is a 3.8 CHP DurX™ Commercial Plus motor that delivers superior performance without the typical noise that you find on other machines.
+Included on the new NordicTrack Commercial 1750 treadmill is a new 3.6 CHP DurX™ Commercial Plus motor that delivers superior performance without the typical noise that you find on other machines.

-The Adjustable Flex Cushioning reduces impact on your joints by 15% to 33% with the simple change of the moveable isolator under the belt.
+The unique Flex Cushioning reduces impact on your joints by 15% to 33% with the simple change of the moveable isolator under the belt.
 So whether you like maximum cushioning or you'd prefer to mimic an outdoor running experience, there's a perfect setting for you.

 One of the unique features on the Commercial 1750 is both incline and decline capability, which is something you definitely don't find often, especially in this price category.